 Skate the year away at ICE Santa Monica.
 Photo courtesy of Downtown Santa Monica

-If not flamenco, how about some good old-fashioned fighting?
+How about some good old-fashioned fighting?
 No, really, old-fashioned—as in knights in armor jousting and clashing broadswords.
-Medieval Times Dinner Theater has a family-friendly New Year's Eve bash planned (with the emphasis on bash), and it costs less than the flamenco idea.
+Medieval Times Dinner Theater has a family-friendly New Year's Eve bash planned (with the emphasis on bash).

 If your kids are old enough to stay up until midnight in the heart of DTLA, Grand Park is hosting a free party, with public art installations, face painting, performances, food trucks, and a midnight countdown projected right onto city hall.